PavilionPay/VIP-Connect-Ionic-Example/README.md

 ```
 In this example, we have chosen the `redirectURL` to be `closevip://done`.
 In your app, you will need to set the scheme and host to the same value that you supplied to the session creation call.

+## Security
+It is not recommended to use an embedded browser or web view for OAuth as detailed in section 8.12 of the [Best Current Practice for OAuth 2.0 Native Apps](https://www.rfc-editor.org/rfc/rfc8252.txt).

 ## Running the sample app

 The `environment.ts` file has fields for you to fill with your operator\'s values.
 You will need the VIP Connect URL